 What happens is they create osmotic stress (water is pulled out of the cells) when found in larger concentrations in plants and they set off microscopic organism growth which steals oxygen and other resources from affected plant and aquatic life.
 This second issue is similar to what happens when too much farm runoff gets into streams where you see a lot of algae growth, yet the fish may be oxygen-starved.

 Carbohydrate-based deicers are friendlier to metals and concrete but they do not have a whole lot of power to melt ice in cold temperatures.
 Carbohydrate-based deicers are made from beets or other fruits or vegetables and can be pricey for how little work they actually do to remove ice.
 Because these deicers have not yet shown a lot of value in cost versus the benefit, most people just avoid them altogether (which is also why we do not stock them).
-You are more likely to see these types of deicers as part of a blend then by themselves if you see them in the stores.
+You are more likely to see these types of deicers as part of a blend than by themselves if you see them in the stores.

 Carbohydrate-based deicers have a similar effect upon plants and aquatic life as acetate-based deicers.
-The sugars are going to spur the growth of micro-organisms which steal necessary resource for growth from plant and aquatic life.
-If you have every mixed in compost into your soil without having let the compost “cook thoroughly” or break down all the way, you may have seen plants you put in that soil struggle or even die.
+In larger concentrations, the sugars are going to spur the growth of micro-organisms which steal necessary resource for growth from plant and aquatic life.
+If you have ever mixed in compost into your soil without having let the compost “cook thoroughly” or break down all the way, you may have seen plants you put in that soil struggle or even die.
 These carbohydrate deicers can have the same effect in larger concentrations.
 While bacteria break down the deicer, they use up nitrogen and oxygen, and if there is too much carb-based deicer in an area, plant or aquatic life can be killed.